Discover Chargeback & Dispute Guide for Merchants for 2024

 That means Discover wants to see your evidence before initiating a chargeback.
 This period gives you time to contact the customer and see if there’s a way to deal with the issue before they escalate to a chargeback.

-If you can resolve the issue, you save money otherwise wasted on a chargeback fee
+If you can resolve the issue, you save money otherwise wasted on a chargeback fee.

 You also don’t have a chargeback that contributes to your chargeback threshold.
 Having a higher rate isn’t good at all because it could potentially result in you losing the ability to process transactions from Discover.